UK Blames Russia’s Star Blizzard for Years of ‘Sustained’ Cyber Attacks

-In 2018 startups need to offer left field solutions that can be flexible and fluid enough for today's fast-changing world.
+In 2018 tech startups need to offer left field solutions that can be flexible and fluid enough for today's fast-changing world.

 The concept of automation, machine learning, data collection and AI being key elements of the business world today is one that most companies are by now comfortable with.

 That being said, being accustomed to it means a strenuous new challenge for startups: finding out ways to not only enter a market full of automated solutions, but being able to uphold a feature of their business that will not become dated and forgotten with the development of new technology.

 Below is EM360's list of top 10 tech startups to keep an eye out for in 2018.
 Each one having earned its way to the top by thinking their way carefully to success.

 Slack is currently known as the fastest-growing enterprise and work chat app.
 Its funding to this date is 790 million dollars in 10 rounds, while it further announced to be on a $200 million annualised run rate.

 With previous rumours about Amazon being interested in buying the company for $9 billion, Slack is a goliath, the success of which is making companies reconsider their approaches to their own work chat apps (Microsoft with their project Teams and Atlasssian unveiling the app Stride).

 The key to Slack’s success is optimising and reinventing the work chat environment for people, allowing them the freedom to operate the chat more creatively than any other message-app.
 CEO of Slack, Stewart Butterfield, had this to say: “One thing we can predict is that we will increasingly rely on human intelligence and creativity as opposed to human capacity to perform repetitive tasks”.

 tilr is a startup that is revolutionising the hiring process for both employers and employees.
 Matching applicants with companies based solely on skills, tilr seeks to reinvent the way companies look at applicants and attempts to strip old biases away.